0xM1cx/Obsidian-Notes/Cybersecurity/Brupsuite.md

 ![[Pasted image 20220528073851.png]]

 With this option selected, the proxy will completely ignore anything that isn't in the scope, vastly cleaning up the traffic coming through Burp.

+Control of the scope may be the most useful aspect of the Target tab, but it's by no means the _only_ use for this section of Burp.

+There are three sub-tabs under _Target_:

+-   **Site map** allows us to map out the apps we are targeting in a tree structure.
+Every page that we visit will show up here, allowing us to automatically generate a site map for the target simply by browsing around the web app.
+Burp Pro would also allow us to spider the targets automatically (i.e. look through every page for links and use them to map out as much of the site as-is publicly accessible using the links between pages); however, with Burp Community, we can still use this to accumulate data whilst we perform our initial enumeration steps.

+	The Site map can be especially useful if we want to map out an API, as whenever we visit a page, any API endpoints that the page retrieves data from whilst loading will show up here.
+-   **Scope:** We have already seen the Scope sub-tab -- it allows us to control Burp's target scope for the project.
+-   **Issue Definitions:** Whilst we don't have access to the Burp Suite vulnerability scanner in Burp Community, we do still have access to a list of all the vulnerabilities it looks for.
+The Issue Definitions section gives us a huge list of web vulnerabilities (complete with descriptions and references) which we can draw from should we need citations for a report or help describing a vulnerability.